 The saddle should not be positioned too close to the handlebars, as that will stress the mid-back area and arms.
 Too much distance strains the neck and lower back.

-If you find that pressure from the saddle is causing soreness or numbness in your groin area even after you have gotten used to your seat, consider switching to a bike seat with a hole in it.
+If you find that pressure from the saddle is causing soreness or numbness in your groin area and/or perineum even after you have gotten used to your seat, consider switching to a bike seat with a hole in it.
+Most bike seats are universal, but you should double-check that a new seat will fit your bike before you buy it.

 2. Handlebar height and position